 What is a Referendum?

-A referendum is any question, issue, or act referred to a vote of the people by the General Assembly, a local government or by the people under a local act.
+A referendum is any question, issue, or act referred to a vote of the people by the General Assembly, a local government, or a petition from voters as authorized by law.
 A referendum includes constitutional amendments and bond issues.
 N.C.G.S. § 163-278.6(82).

 What is a Referendum Committee?